-The Maya and Turneffe
+The Maya And Turneffe - Turneffe Flats Belize

-Belize is thought to have been at the center of the Maya civilization, which was at its peak from 900 B.C. to 900 A.D.
-Today, Mayan people make up approximately 11% of the population of Belize with several villages still speaking one of the three Maya languages as their first language.
-Learn about the three Mayan groups inhabiting Belize - the Yucatec, the Mopan & the Kek'chi Maya.
-If you are lucky, you may run across a Maya artifact or two.
+Belize is thought to have been at the center of the Mayan civilization, which was at its peak from 900 B.C. to 900 A.D.
+Today, Mayan people make up approximately 11 percent of Belize’s population with several villages still speaking one of the three Mayan languages as their first language.
+You’ll have the opportunity to learn about these three Mayan groups inhabiting Belize - the Yucatec, the Mopan and the Kek'chi - and If you are lucky, you may run across a Mayan artifact or two.